AIMA-Dev/AIMA-MiniCyc/README.md

   - Password: ```admin```

 Make sure to replace admin with the appropriate username and password if you have modified the default settings in your Grafana configuration.

+## Contributing

+If you would like to contribute to this project, please follow these guidelines:

+1. Fork the repository
+2. Create a new branch: `git checkout -b my-feature`
+3. Make your changes and commit them: `git commit -am 'Add some feature'` note that your commit message may start with a [gitmoji](https://gitmoji.dev/)
+4. Push the branch to your forked repository: `git push origin my-feature`
+5. Submit a pull request